 Remote working doesn’t have to mean being chained to your home office and staying indoors all day.
 Coworking spaces allow you to mix up the mundanity of remote working to get out of the house and meet new people.
 It also gives you a chance to create a healthy barrier between work life and home life.

 Coworking spaces are designed for remote workers who crave the community of office space.
-They can be a good way to build friendships, and engage and participate in group activities similar to a typical work environment.
-Besides WeWork which is in most cities, search for independent coworking spaces to get variety.
+They can be a good way to build friendships as there are opportunities to engage and participate in group activities similar to a typical work environment.
+Besides WeWork which is in most cities, search for independent coworking spaces in your city and You’d be surprised what you find.
 The Croissant app is a great tool that can help you find other options.

 How To Date When You Work Remotely